Crusading movement: First Crusade

 Facing Turkoman incursions, the Byzantine emperor Alexios I Komnenos sought military aid from Pope Urban II in 1095.
 Seeing this as a chance to reassert papal authority, Urban called for a campaign against the Turkomans at the Council of Clermont, offering spiritual rewards to participants.
 The historian Jonathan Riley-Smith views this as a "revolutionary appeal" that linked warfare to pilgrimage.

 Urban's appeal sparked unexpected enthusiasm.
-In early 1096, more than 20,000 poorly organized Crusaders set off in what became the People's Crusade.
+In early 1096, more than 20,000 poorly organized crusaders set off in what became the People's Crusade.
 Most perished or were massacred en route.
-A second wave followed between August and October in that year, comprising at least 30,000 warriors and as many non-combatants, led by prominent aristocrats including Raymond of Saint-Gilles, Bohemond of Taranto, and Godfrey of Bouillon.
+A second wave, better coordinated, followed between August and October in that year, comprising at least 30,000 warriors and as many non-combatants, led by prominent aristocrats including Raymond of Saint-Gilles, Bohemond of Taranto, and Godfrey of Bouillon.
 They advanced through fragmented Muslim-held territories and captured the cities of Edessa, Antioch, and Jerusalem by July 1099.